SarahGrozav1/NewYork-Fashion/README.md

 IMPLEMENTATION

-When the user don't write enough numbers, separated bu commas or if he will write a letter, or didnt choose a number from the menu, the app will give him an error message in red colour so that the user could see better that there is a problem.
+When the user don't write enough numbers, separated bu commas or if he will write a letter, or didn't choose a number from the menu, the app will give him an error message in red color so that the user could see better that there is a problem.

 ![Error message](documents/error.png)

 USER STORY

 `
-As a user, after an error message I want to be able to write again the numbers without closeing and reopening the app again.
+As a user, after an error message I want to be able to write again the numbers without closing and reopening the app again.
 `

 IMPLEMENTATION

-When the user will receive an error message , he can start again to write the numbers and he dont need to start the app again or to refresh the app.
+When the user will receive an error message , he can start again to write the numbers and he don't need to start the app again or to refresh the app.

 ![sales data](documents/sales-data-again.png)

 USER STORY

 `
-As a user, I would like to receive a message in green colour that the spreadsheets have updated succesfully.
+As a user, I would like to receive a message in green color that the spreadsheets have updated successfully.
 `

 IMPLEMENTATION

-After the user added the sales numbers the user will see a green message for every spreadsheet that have been successfuly updated.
+After the user added the sales numbers the user will see a green message for every spreadsheet that have been successfully updated.

 ![green message](documents/green-messages.png)